Revature-Capstone-1362/construct-trello-boards/README.md

 - Consume data to create Next Gen Trello project boards for new associate cohorts.
 - Create a new list on the project board for each associate in the cohort with week 1 requirements upon initialization.
-- Add the weekly requirements at specific timeframes through Orchestrator.
+- Add the weekly requirements at specific timeframes through Orchestrator triggers.

 To-do list:

-- Enable feature to create cards with checklist items by consuming data.
+- Construct an automation robot that can distribute relevant information to cohort trainers and managers when a training phase begins and ends.
+- Set dates for the beginning and end of each training phase.
+- Request pdf exit evaluation reports from the QC analyst at the end of each phase.
+- Send automated emails to trainers at the beginning and end of each training phase.

 # Setting Up Orchestrator and Accounts